-The Art Institute of Chicago is located on the traditional homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
-Many other tribes such as the Miami, Ho-Chunk, Menominee, Sac, and Fox also called this area home.
+The Art Institute of Chicago is located on the traditional unceded homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
+Many other tribes, such as the Miami, Ho-Chunk, Menominee, and Sac and Fox, also called this area home.
 The region has long been a center for Indigenous people to gather, trade, and maintain kinship ties.
 Today, one of the largest urban American Indian communities in the United States resides in Chicago.
 Members of this community continue to contribute to the life of this city and to celebrate their heritage, practice traditions, and care for the land and waterways.

 The museum building at Michigan Avenue and Adams Street—the Art Institute’s third location in downtown Chicago—was constructed in 1893 on the occasion of the World’s Columbian Exposition, a world’s fair that celebrated the rapid growth of Chicago and commemorated the 400th anniversary of Christopher Columbus’s journey to the Americas in 1492.

 These circumstances were, from the beginning, contested by Native peoples.
 In 1893, Simon Pokagon (about 1830–1899), the leader of the Pokagon Band of Potawatomi, published The Red Man’s Rebuke, in which he wrote:

 “In behalf of my people, the American Indians, I hereby declare to you, the pale-faced race that has usurped our lands and homes, that we have no spirit to celebrate with you the great Columbian Fair now being held in this Chicago city, the wonder of the world.
 No; sooner would we hold high joy-day over the graves of our departed fathers, than to celebrate our own funeral, the discovery of America.”

 Chicago has remained—and become—home to numerous Native American communities over the past century, in part due to federal urban relocation policies.